Beaver-Notes/Beaver-Notes/user-guides/installation.md

 ## 🐧 Linux&#x20;

 If your distribution is based on Debian or Fedora, such as Ubuntu, Linux Mint, Zorin OS, and others, you have the choice to install the software using either an AppImage package, the apt repo, or an .rpm package.
-For Arch Linux users an AUR repository is available otherwise for Arch and similar distributions, the AppImage package is also available, tho a repo is reccomended.
+For Arch Linux users an AUR repository is available otherwise for Arch and similar distributions, the AppImage package is also available, tho a repo is recommended.

 **📦 Debian / Ubuntu Packages**